-Wenzhou-born owner of Milky Way restaurant knows seafood.
-Not just because any self-respecting man from this seaside city in China is expected to be able to make a decent plate of fish soup, it’s also that he ran a fish market for 15 years in Budapest’s Chinatown.
-Accordingly, Milky Way specializes in what he knows best: whole steamed lobsters, crabs, tiger prawns, shrimps, carps, and more.
+Wenzhou-born owner of Milky Way Seafood Restaurant knows a thing or two about crustaceans.
+Not only because any self-respecting man from this seaside Chinese city is expected to make a decent fish soup, it’s also that he worked at a fish market for 15 years before venturing into the restaurant business.
+Accordingly, Milky Way specializes in what he knows best: whole steamed lobsters, crabs, tiger prawns, shrimps, carps, and much more.
 They cook live animals and use little seasoning so that the ingredients can speak for themselves (Sichuan spices haven’t crept up here).
 And they do.

-Even among the under-the-radar Chinese restaurants in Budapest, which most of them are, Milky Way has taken secrecy to the next level.
-To access the restaurant, guests need to weave their way through a spacious parking lot, then ascend an abandoned staircase to the secod floor before the banquet hall adorned with ribbons and karaoke equipment emerges.
-Chinese patrons can often be seen fumbling out from one of the six private rooms following excessive, alcohol-fueled dinner feasts.
+Even among the under-the-radar Chinese restaurants in Budapest's Chinatown, Milky Way has taken secrecy to the next level.
+To access the restaurant, guests need to weave their way through a courtyard parking lot, then climb the stairs to the secod floor to reach the banquet hall adorned with ribbons and karaoke equipment.
+Chinese patrons can often be seen fumbling out from one of the six private rooms during some alcohol-fueled feasts.